What are Superfoods? You've probably seen the term "superfood" on the packaging or heard it used to reference menu items and diet supplements.

 What are considered superfoods?

-These foods are rich foods that can help elevate a balanced diet to the next level by optimizing your body's ability to function through nutrient overload.
+These foods are rich foods that may help elevate a balanced diet to the next level by optimizing your body's ability to function through nutrient overload.

 For instance, many are high in fiber, low in calories, and packed with antioxidants, vitamins, minerals, and healthy fats.
 They can be obtained fresh or in a ready powder form.